hackersanddesigners/chatty-pub/front/docs/CSS.md

 }
 ```

-Regrettably browser support for `@page` is [spotty](https://caniuse.com/css-paged-media).
-You will get the best results using Google Chrome.
+Regrettably [browser support](https://caniuse.com/css-paged-media) for `@page` is spotty.
+Currently only Google Chrome will allow you to set page sizes etc.

 [Pagedmedia.org](https://www.pagedmedia.org/pagedjs-sneak-peeks/) has an excellent explanation on using `@page`.
 The [Paged media module](https://developer.mozilla.org/en-US/docs/Web/CSS/Paged_Media) at Mozilla also.